Santegidiese Calcio SSD

 Santegidiese Calcio Società Sportiva Dilettantistica is an Italian association football club based in Sant'Egidio alla Vibrata, Abruzzo.
-Its currently plays in Eccellenza.
+It currently plays in Eccellenza.

 History

 The club was founded in 1948.

 Serie D

 The club were promoted from the Eccellenza Abruzzo to Serie D following a first-place finish in the 2005–06 season.

 In the season 2011–12 it was relegated to Eccellenza.

 Colors and badge

 Their official colors are yellow and red.